finbourne/lusid-sdk-python/sdk/docs/TransactionPortfoliosApi.md

 [Back to top](#) &#8226; [Back to API list](../README.md#documentation-for-api-endpoints) &#8226; [Back to Model list](../README.md#documentation-for-models) &#8226; [Back to README](../README.md)

 # **upsert_virtual_transaction_override**
-> OverrideVirtualTransactionsResponse upsert_virtual_transaction_override(scope, code, instrument_event_id, transaction_request, portfolio_effective_at=portfolio_effective_at, preserve_properties=preserve_properties, data_model_scope=data_model_scope, data_model_code=data_model_code)
+> UpsertVirtualTransactionOverrideResponse upsert_virtual_transaction_override(scope, code, instrument_event_id, override_virtual_transactions_request, portfolio_effective_at=portfolio_effective_at, preserve_properties=preserve_properties)

-[EARLY ACCESS] UpsertVirtualTransactionOverride: [EARLY ACCESS] Upsert a virtual transaction override
+[EARLY ACCESS] UpsertVirtualTransactionOverride: [EARLY ACCESS] Upsert virtual transaction overrides and suppressions

-Creates or updates virtual transaction overrides for an instrument event with manually provided input transactions.
-This will cancel the specified instrument event and upsert the provided transactions as replacements.
-The replacement transactions will have the OverrideOfInstrumentEvent system property set and a source type of OverriddenVirtualTransaction.
-Calling this endpoint again with the same transaction IDs will update the existing overrides in place.
+Creates or updates overrides and suppressions of virtual transactions generated by a single instrument  event.
+Overrides and suppressions are each keyed by the virtual transaction id they target.
+This is a  full replace of the previously stored overrides and suppressions for the targeted instrument event -  any previously stored entry not present in this request is removed.
+Calling this endpoint again with the same virtual transaction id will replace the existing override or  suppression in place.

 ### Example